 What about leftovers?

 Leftovers keep well in the fridge, in an airtight container, for about a week.
-Do take them out of the fridge an hour before you plan on enjoying them.
+Do take them out of the fridge an hour or two before you plan on enjoying them.

 - 2 oz raw walnuts

 - 3 oz raisins

 - 2 tablespoons marsala wine (or any dessert wine)

 - 1/2 teaspoon vanilla extract

 - Process the walnuts in your food processor until finely chopped, but not a paste.